cwilso/webkitAudioContext-MonkeyPatch/README.md

 * OscillatorNode.noteOn() is aliased to start()
 * OscillatorNode.noteOff() is aliased to stop()
 * AudioParam.setTargetValueAtTime() is aliased to setTargetAtTime()
+* OscillatorNode's old enum values are aliased to the Web IDL enum values.

-This library does NOT (at this time) patch the enumerated type changes for AudioPannerNode.panningModel, AudioPannerNode.distanceModel, BiquadFilterNode.type and OscillatorNode.type.
+This library does NOT (at this time) patch the enumerated type changes for AudioPannerNode.panningModel, AudioPannerNode.distanceModel, and BiquadFilterNode.type.

 You can copy the webkitAudioContextMonkeyPatch.js into your project if you like, or include it as http://cwilso.github.com/webkitAudioContext-MonkeyPatch/webkitAudioContextMonkeyPatch.js.